 Graduate Studies offers a limited number of travel awards twice per year for travel to professional meetings.
 You will be notified of application due dates throughout the year.
 The amount of the award varies depending on how far you are traveling.
 You are only eligible to receive this award once.
-For more information, visit https://gsa.ucdavis.edu/funding-opportunities.
+For more information, visit http://gradstudies.ucdavis.edu/ssupport/internal travel.html.